bhumikachawlagit/Lifestyle-changes-of-humans-in-pandemic/README.md

 This repository has been created to analyse the changes in the lifestyle of humans during pandemic.

 #Objective:
-To find whether there has been a significant change in the lifestyle of humans
+To find whether there has been a significant change in the lifestyle of humans during pandemic of COVID-19.

 #The following questions were asked in the survey: